|Incidence in Minnesota:|

 - Personal history of colorectal polyps or cancer.

 - Inflammatory bowel disease (IBD), a condition in which the colon is inflamed over a long period of time.
-IBD is different from irritable bowel syndrome (IBS), which is a common disorder that can cause cramping, abdominal pain, and diarrhea, but does not increase the risk for colorectal cancer.
+IBD is different from irritable bowel syndrome (IBS), a common disorder that can cause cramping, abdominal pain, and diarrhea, does not increase the risk for colorectal cancer.

-- Other risk factors: physical inactivity, obesity, smoking, heavy alcohol use, and a diet high in red meats and processed meats.
+- Other risk factors include obesity, physical inactivity, smoking, heavy alcohol use, and a diet high in red meats and processed meats.

 How can colorectal cancer be prevented?